longhoangly/longhoangly/about.md

 <br>
 - Jekyll Profile / Blog Template

   - A profile / blog template built with Jekyll, Boostrap frameworks, and JQuery library.
 This template supports night mode and has a tab for blogging in case you want to share your thoughts to the world.
-It is maintained under MIT License.
+It is maintained under Apache License 2.0.
 Feel free to fork if you see it matched your needs.
 [Thanks]

   - Tech Stasks / Tools: Jekyll, Bootstrap, JQuery, Github Pages, Github Actions